 CMST 131.
-Interpersonal Communication 3 sem. hrs.
+Interpersonal Communication

 Examines person-to-person communication with a focus on such topics as social roles, conflict management, relationship development, perception, communication effectiveness, and relevant theories.
-Offered every semester.
+Offered every term.
 Prereq: CMST 010.

 CMST 132.
-Organizational Communication 3 sem. hrs.
+Organizational Communication

 Presents historical and current perspectives on the origins and usefulness of organizational theories as they relate to communication issues.
 Emphasizes the relationship between organizational life and communication principles.
 Ultimate goals, assumptions, and cases relating to organizational communication theories are developed and discussed.
 Offeredannually.